DKT19/Polar-Printer-Design/README.md

 # Polar-Printer-Design
-Code used to assist in design of polar bioprinter.
+Code used to assist in dynamics design of polar bioprinter.